jackyzha0/blog/content/posts/a-failure-resume.md

 ## 2021

+* Rejected from the Delta Fellowship
+  *

 * Rejected from ZFellows after they reached out to 'learn more' about my idea

 * Rejected from the Y. P. Heung Foundation Award
   * This scholarship is awarded to someone who demonstrates outstanding academic performance and is involved with community activities.
 I thought that, despite my slightly-above-average grades, I had a decent shot at this award given my involvement with the CS community at UBC but things didn't turn out the way I wanted.
 This award would've helped alleviate the financial stress that comes with having to pay tuition out-of-pocket, so I'll need to work a bit more for that money.